ruixing76/alta2023/src/pages/home/index.md

     The premier workshop in Australasia for sharing research in Natural Language Processing and Computational Lingustics.
 Submissions from students, academics and industry researchers are welcome.
   title: ALTA 2020
 newsItems:
+  - date: 2021-01-13
+    text: ALTA 2020 Virtual Workshop instructions will be sent today to all the registered participants.
   - date: 2021-01-04
     text: Updated draft proceedings are now available.
 Click [here](/files/ALTA2020-proceedings-draft.pdf).
   - date: 2020-12-22